-SMART Goal Statements Evidence to Be Used to Assess Progress and Accomplishment Overall Student Achievement 2023 ACT Scores ELA: 1.
-By June 2023 student achievement will increase by 3 points, from 16.1 to 19.1, as measured by end of year State Assessments (ACT).
+SMART Goal Statements Evidence to Be Used to Assess Progress and Accomplishment Overall Student Achievement 2024 ACT Scores ELA: 1.
+By June 2024 student achievement will increase by 3 points, from 16.1 to 19.1, as measured by end of year State Assessments (ACT).
 Monitored by quarterly benchmark assessments Math: 2.
-By June 2023, student achievement will increase by 3 points, from 16.7 to 19.7, as measured by end of year State Assessments (ACT).
+By June 2024, student achievement will increase by 3 points, from 16.7 to 19.7, as measured by end of year State Assessments (ACT).

 ^{} Literature indicates that academic school improvement processes are varied and use a range of strategies and metrics to determine growth.
 Because of this variability, a gold standard of SMART goal setting for closing academic disparities or increasing academic achievement has not been developed.

-Therefore, a three percent/point growth/gain year over year in percent proficiency is appropriate as magnet schools strive to show continual improvement.
-A three percent/point growth in proficiency over three years results in 9% increase or over 5 years results om 15% increase, which are both ambitious goals.
+21 Palo Verde herefore, a three percent/point growth/gain year over year in percent proficiency is appropriate as magnet schools strive to show Three percent/point growth in proficiency over three years results in 9% increase or over 5 years results om 15% increase, which c r continual improvement. are both ambitious goals barefore a three parent/asint arouth/asin year over year in parent proficiency is appropriate as property should strive to show